Deep Tissue Massage

 You can deepen your experience even more at home after your massage with epsom salt baths, which will expedite healing and tame inflammation.
 We highly recommend stocking up on epsom salts to aid in your healing and recovery at home.

-We highly recommend deep tissue massage for injuries!
+We highly recommend this type of massage for injuries!